 Child of Light is like a work of art in and of itself.
 I cannot stress how beautiful it is; everything is hand-painted.
 I mean.
 Just look at that.

 Now, I don’t really make a show of it or say it a lot, but I am a feminist, and I want to lightly touch upon why this game makes me happy.
-This game doesn’t only have a girl protagonist, but it also contains lots of other girls in the story.
-Aurora is a great character who grows and develops, and the game is filled with other great female characters.
+Aurora is a great, strong character who grows and develops, and the game is filled with other great female characters.

 Overall, Child of Light is a great game with great characters, beautiful music, and stunning visuals.
 If you ever you feel stressed, just play this game, and I guarantee that you’ll feel instantly better!